-If you install Package Services on the Notification Server or the Symantec Management Platform Server, this causes problems with Deployment packages.
+If the Package Services are installed on the Symantec Management Platform (SMP) Server, it causes problems with Deployment packages.
 There may be problems with codebases being out-of-synch, with security, with files being removed/deleted, etc.

 Some known symptoms include:

 Driver.manifest.txt has no data / was deleted and has to be re-created over and over.